Yasoz/SynMob/README.md

 - **Synthetic Nature**: The trajectory data in this dataset is generated through simulation and is not real GPS data.
 - **High Fidelity**: The generated trajectory data aims to preserve spatial and temporal characteristics similar to real-world data.
-- **Coverage**: The dataset covers multiple cities or regions, including but not limited to: [List city names here].
+- **Coverage**: The dataset covers major areas in several cities, including: Chengdu and Xi'an.
-- **Diversity**: The dataset includes various types of movement patterns, such as walking, driving, public transportation, as well as different traffic scenarios such as city centers, residential areas, etc.
+- **Diversity**: The dataset includes various types of movement patterns and human behaviors.

 ## Dataset Usage

 ### Data Format

-The dataset is stored in a common CSV format, with each row representing a trajectory sample.
-Each sample typically includes the following fields:
+The dataset is stored in the common **pickle** format, with two separate files for attribute information and trip trajectory.
+For attribute information, each example typically includes the following fields:

-- **Timestamp**: Records the time information of the trajectory point.
+- **Trip distance**: Records the distance for each trip.
-- **Longitude**: Longitude coordinate of the trajectory point.
+- **Trip time**: The total time of the trip
+- **Departure time**: The time of trip start, with 5-min duration for each value.
-- **Latitude**: Latitude coordinate of the trajectory point.
+- **Sample points**: Total number of trajectory sampling points for each trip.

-- **Additional Fields**: It may also include other mobility-related information such as speed, direction, etc.
+For the trip trajectory, each sample is represented as  a sequence of successively sampled GPS points with recorded **longitude** and **latitude**, respectively

+### Data Access

+You can access the dataset from the following [here](https://www.google.com)

+### Data License

+This dataset follows the [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+This license allows reusers to distribute, remix, adapt, and build upon the material in any medium or format for noncommercial purposes only, and only so long as attribution is given to the creator.
+If you remix, adapt, or build upon the material, you must license the modified material under identical terms.

 ### Sample Code